 2.5 Evaluation of Req.5

 The new RAT shall support static and dynamic resource allocation between Multicast/Broadcast and unicast; the new RAT shall in particular support of up to 100% of DL resources for Multicast/Broadcast (100% meaning a dedicated MBMS carrier).

+From evaluating the requirement for dedicated broadcast network perspective, the question is whether the dedicated broadcast network based on Rel-14 LTE supports static and dynamic resource allocation between Multicast/Broadcast and unicast; whether the dedicated broadcast network based on Rel-14 LTE supports of up to 100% of DL resources for Multicast/Broadcast (100% meaning a dedicated MBMS carrier).